 Assuming $h_{1} < h_{2}$, and applying again the boundary conditions in \eqref{EQ1}, \eqref{EQ2} and \eqref{EQ3} we obtain:

 indicating that no higher-order modes are considered under this approximation.
-This aproximation works well up to the excitation any of the first higher-order mode.
-Otherwise, the fundamental modes (TEM) of each of the waveguides are represented by transmission lines with characteristic admittances $Y_{\text{TEM}}^{(\text{HWG1})} = Y_{\text{TEM}}^{(\text{HWG2})} = 1/\eta_{0}$, being those in orange and yellow in \Fig{fig1} respectively.
+This approximation works well up to the excitation any of the first higher-order mode.
+Therefore, the fundamental modes (TEM) of each of the waveguides are represented by transmission lines with characteristic admittances $Y_{\text{TEM}}^{(\text{HWG1})} = Y_{\text{TEM}}^{(\text{HWG2})} = 1/\eta_{0}$, being those in orange and yellow in \Fig{fig1} respectively.
 The parameter $\alpha_{3}$ is defined as follows:

-It is worth remarking that, in case that $h_{1} > h_{2}$, \eqref{alpha3} becomes:
+It is worth remarking that, in case that $h_{1} > h_{2}$, equation \eqref{alpha3} becomes:

 In a first approach, the shunt admittance connecting both transmission lines can be neglected, $Y_\mathrm{eq}^{\text{III}} = 0$, since it is formally formed by all the higher modes $E_{nm}^{\text{TE/TM, (HWG1) / (HWG2)}}$, non-excited under the conditions imposed at the discontinuity according to \eqref{transformers_HWG_HWG}.
-This constitutes an approximation, expected to work well up to the excitation of the higher-order modes in any of the HWG.
+This constitutes an approximation, expected to work well up to the excitation of the higher-order modes in any of the HWGs.